Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 This build plays into Tiphxodia.

 * Philip
   * x3 Gale Kick, x3 Jiao Tu, x2 Fiery Dragon Slash, x1 Laceration
   * Lone Fixer, Remembrance, Four Trigrams
 * 4 assistant librarians
   * Unequipped

 ![Tiph optimized](tiph_optimized.png)

 Your opening should look like this:

 * Turn 1: do literally nothing, except perhaps to redirect attacks away from Philip (if possible).
 1 or 2 librarians should die, which should generate enough negative emotion coins to get Despair
 * Turn 2: Redirect We Need You, You Know\~? away from Philip.
 Target Mr. Knife with Gale Kick.
 Do nothing otherwise.
 All librarians except Philip should be dead by the end of turn 2\.
 You should have enough emotion coins to grab Hate.
 * Turn 3: Use Gale Kick and Laceration to target Mr. Knife.
 Also use the Defense trigram to reduce damage taken.
 You should be able to deal a lot of damage to Mr. Knife before getting stupefied.
 Take Greed
 * Turn 4: P Spacebar.
 Take Wrath
 * Turn 5: P Spacebar.
 Take Tiphxodia

 The rest of the fight is up to you.
 Be sure to pick up Blind Rage – that mass is relatively low cost, breaks We Need You, You Know\~?, and deals a lot of damage.

 ### Demo 2:

-\<todo: video\>
+{{ youtube(id="GW_lwkf8WBk") }}

 # Gebura